Software Patents Damage Society

 other companies.
 Once a company has engaged patent lawyers,

-against others; & the company bosses in most cases are
+cases against others; & the company bosses in most

-probably so clueless/busy they'll even forward requests for
+cases are probably so clueless/busy they'll even forward

-assistance, from organisations trying to limit the number
+requests for assistance, from organisations trying to limit

-of overall patents, to their local patent lawyers, who,
+the number of overall patents, to their local patent

-knowing full well which side their own bread is buttered,
+lawyers, who, knowing full well which side their bread is

-bodies such as the EuroLinux Anti Patent alliance.
-Few will
+co-operation with bodies such as the EuroLinux Anti Patent

-be the companies that have not had their corporate patent
+alliance.
+Few may be the companies that have not had their

-policy set or suborned to fit, not the interests of
+corporate patent policy set or suborned to fit, not the

-interests of the patent professionals, to the overall
+interests of the patent professionals, to the detriment of

 - I am a Computer Industry Developer, who objects to the